ssenmosip/mosip-temp-documentation/Registration-Processor-APIs.md

 ### Response codes
 200

-Description: Successfully retrieved applicant demographic

-400

-Description: Could not find information from packet store

-500

-Description: Internal server error
+Description : response code is always 200 if server receives the request.

 ## 2.9.3.4 manual-adjudication-applicant-demographic service
 The manual adjudicator would need to verify the applicant biometric and demographic records.
 This service is used to get the applicant demographic from packet store by registration id.

 ### Resource URL
-### `POST /registration-processor/manual-adjudication/applicantDemographic`
+### `POST /manual-verification/applicantDemographic/v1.0`

 ### Resource details